BEHAVIORAL HEALTH NAVIGATOR

 - Bilingual in English and Spanish.

-We offer a rich benefits package that includes medical, dental, vision, life, short-term and long-term disability insurances, a 403(b) with employer match, 10 paid holidays, paid sick leave and PTO.
+CASS offers a comprehensive benefits package including medical, dental, vision, life insurance, short-term and long-term disability insurance, a retirement plan, paid holidays, paid sick time, and a generous PTO plan.

 Pay: from $17.50/hour